Peer Assisted Study Sessions (PASS)

 Leaders attend training and are paid to deliver their sessions, as well as attending some of the Year 1 lectures so that they are in tune with the course delivery and visible to the students.
-Programmes involved this year are Business, Computing, Electrotechnology, Engineering, Natural Sciences and Osteopathy.
+Programmes involved are, Electrotechnology, Engineering, Social Practice, Architecture, Natural Sciences and Osteopathy

-Since 2008 PASS has helped students in Year 1 Osteopathy, Natural Sciences and Business cope with tough core courses, which are usually pre-requisites for later years.
+Since 2008, PASS has helped Year 1 students to cope with tough core courses, which are usually pre-requisites for later years.
 PASS also helps Year 1 students, whether mature students or school-leavers, get used to tertiary study.

 PASS leaders don't re-teach the subject, rather they share the study strategies that have worked for them and review the input from lectures and readings by forming groups, doing activities and talking about the work.

 "We felt free to ask questions in a more relaxed group setting."